aredn/documentation/arednHow-toGuides/supernodes.rst

 *Contributor: Tim Wilkinson KN6PLV*

 **Supernodes** are a way to link multiple mesh island networks in a safe and efficient way.
 A Supernode network is a high-level mesh network --- **super** meaning *"above or higher."* The Supernode network sits above the individual mesh networks and provides connectivity without increasing the routing load on the local networks.
-Supernodes do not merge networks into one big mesh but instead isolate connections between discrete meshes.
+Supernodes do not merge networks into one big mesh but instead isolate connections between discrete mesh networks.
 For further information see the *Supernode Architecture* section of the **Network Topologies** topic in the **Network Design Guide**.

 .. image:: ../_images/supernode-mesh.png
    :alt: Supernode mesh diagram